tailwindlabs/tailwindcss.com/source/docs/preflight.blade.md

 ## Extending Preflight

-If you'd like to add your own base styles on top of Preflight, simply add them to your CSS after `@@tailwind base`:
+If you'd like to add your own base styles on top of Preflight, add them to your CSS after `@@tailwind base`:

 ```css
 @@tailwind base;